Pietra di Bismantova

 The spur is composed of yellowish calcarenite over a marl basement, all formed in the Miocene as a sea bottom.
 It includes fossils belonging to a tropical environment.
 It is surrounded by woods, mostly of hazel trees (Corylus avellana).

 The Pietra di Bismantova is mentioned by Dante Alighieri in his Divine Comedy (Purgatory, IV, 25-30).

+The Pietra di Bismantova is the subject of a documentary film titled La Montagna Magica Il mistero di Bismantova (The Magic Mountain: The Mystery of Bismantova), directed by Reggio Emilia-based filmmaker Massimo Dallaglio, with a screenplay by Francesco Gerardi.